 Wild camping is generally allowed here, so if you’ve got your own gear, try setting up near one of Korea’s many mountain streams for swimming during the day, and marshmallow roasting at night.

 In recent years, glamping sites have sprouted up around Korea like weeds, so finding one is pretty easy with a quick online search.
 With amenities ranging from swimming pools, to beach views, to air conditioning, your only limit will be your budget.

-For peak times, like weekends and summer vacation, you definitely need to reserve as far in advance as possible.
+For peak times, like weekends and summer in Korea, you definitely need to reserve as far in advance as possible.

 Go for a bike ride

 Biking is one of the best ways to really experience the sights, sounds, and smells of a place, while exploring local culture.
 You’ll undoubtedly work up a sweat if you’re visiting during summer in Korea, but you’ll also benefit from a breeze as you pedal near majestic palaces, vibrant markets, and through winding alleyways.